acmesecorg/metacrack/CATALOG.md

 Adds character seperated data from an input text file to a new or existing database.

 Input files should always begin with an email address.
 The email address is anonymized by hashing the email address and then deriving a 64bit signed integer to create a unique row id.
 A database will therefore not contain any email address information.
-Email addresses can however be used to derive name values using the *stem-email* and *stem-email-only* options, however this may substantially de-anonimise the data.
+Email addresses can be used to derive name values using the *stem-email* and *stem-email-only* options, however this may substantially de-anonimise the data.

 Values in input files should be seperated by a ':' character.